tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 I think state-separable proofs are quite fun to write, and hopefully they were enjoyable to read as well.
-A secret about this post is that KEMs are really just an excuse to write more state-separable proofs, since that's really what motivated me to write about the topic.
+A secret about this post is that KEMs are really just an excuse to write more state-separable proofs, since that's what motivated me to write about the topic.

 There's still a lot more interesting things to say about KEMs though.